By Ray Schultz

 Schneerson also refused to sit in the previous Rebbe’s chair.
 “He’d sit next to it,” Shrage said.
 “And to this day, when they bless the new moon, he gets up early in the morning and is driven to the cemetery, old Montefiore, and spends a whole day at his grandfather’s grave.
 When you ask him for a blessing, he says, in Hebrew, “I will remember it at the grave site.”

 Yehuda Krinsky was another Young Turk.
 “My years go back to three or four years before he became Rebbe,” Krinsky said.
 “I used to observe him very closely, I used to scrutinize everything he used to do publicly, that was visible.
 I think that the students at that time used to look at him a little differently.
 First of all, he was the previous Rebbe’s son-in-law.
 He was obviously a little bit different.
 At the same time, it was clear that the man was a sheer genius in everything he discussed, especially the Torah.
 He was totally immersed in Torah and Yiddishkeit.
 There were things he used to do that we tried to scrutinize—why did he do it this way?
 Or that way?
 He didn’t conduct himself differently than anybody else, he used to daven in the shul like anybody else, and went about his business like everybody else, but yet there was something noticeable to those who knew who he was a little different.
 The Talmud tells us that one leader is not taken away until there is a leader than can take his place.
 And obviously, though he was sort of clandestine, and very secretive in many things—not obviously secretive, but for a person who tailed him, you could see there was a lot more to the person than was visible to the naked eye.
 A gentile professor in psychiatry said that the Rebbe was the first man besides Freud and Einstein to give him new insights into his profession.
-Beginning with Abraham, his son Isaac, and his son Jacob, and subsequently Moses, Joshua and the Prophets, then we came into the time of the Mishnaic sages, and the Talmudic sages, and they’ve been a very small number, but they’ve been people who were capable of leading the people through some very difficult times.”

-The Crown Heights Dairy was a glatt kosher luncheonette located just south of Eastern Parkway on Kingston St. It specialized in Eastern European Jewish dishes like kasha varnishkas.
+The Crown Heights Dairy was a glatt kosher luncheonette located just south of Eastern Parkway on Kingston St. It specialized in Eastern European Jewish fare like kasha varnishkas.
 Coffee was served in a glass, and as in Russia, some people sweetened it with a cube of sugar they held in their front teeth.
-The Lubavitch public relations machine had icked in, and it was there I met Rabbi Leibel Groner, a direct descendent of the founder of Lubavitch, Schneur Zalman, but he didn’t tell me much about that, nor about the mystical aspects of Chabad, which I wanted to delve into.
-“Hasidim falls into two general categories,” he explained.
+The Lubavitch public relations machine had kicked in, and it was there I met Rabbi Leibel Groner, a direct descendent of the founder of Lubavitch, Schneur Zalman, but he didn’t tell me much about that, nor about the mystical aspects of Chabad, which I wanted to delve into.
+“Hasidim falls into two general categories,” Groner explained.
 “The Lubavitcher and all the others.
 The others stress the emotional aspect—the joy.
 Lubavitchers stress the intellectual part of it.”
 He then gave me a progress report.
 “On the Rebbe’s 70th birthday, we asked for 71 new institutions,” Groner said.
 “We gave him 143.
 For his 71st birthday, he has asked for 72.
 We plan to give him 145.”

-My own entry into the mysteries of Hasidic prayer began with an afternoon service attended by the Rebbe.
+My own entry into the mysteries of Hasidic prayer began–rather quickly–with an afternoon service attended by the Rebbe.
 It took place not in the grand synagogue, but in a small room filled with wooden tables.
 A couple of men were already davening.
 I was escorted in by Rabbi Menachim Blau, and we got ourselves a perch at a table in the center.
 Other men came in, and a group of boys from Israel.
 The prayer books were on this table, and men were gabbing at them.
 There were a couple of jars, one with look on, for money for poor, and an empty bench and chair in left-hand corner near the left-hand door.
 Everyone stood facing the front of room at no particular angle.
 Suddenly there was a hush of expectation, and the Rebbe came in.
 I couldn’t keep my eyes off him.
 He had a deep-set face, a white beard and a quiet, almost somber look.
 As always, he was dressed in knee-length black coat.
 He stood holding a prayer book.

 A man in the right front started the prayers, and the others answered in cadence.
 The Rebbe mostly stared at the book.
 One Israeli boy wearing colorful clothes let out with burst of incredible burst of prayer, the Rebbe looked up at him.
 I faked my way through it as best I could.
 Then it was over.
 The Rebbe turned and left, and the men followed him out, clamoring amongst themselves.

 I pondered this event for days—just what was this man’s power that if he told an adherent to go to town in Iowa where there were few Jews, he would go?
-How did he hold together an extended group, tens of thousands of people around the world, keeping close tabs on everyone, it was said?
+How did he hold together an extended group, hundreds of thousands of people around the world, keeping close tabs on everyone, it was said?
 “In Yiddish, there’s an expression—he doesn’t sleep himself, and he doesn’t let the other fellow sleep,” Krinksy explained.

 Krinsky let it be known, though, that there would be no interview with the Rebbe.
 What would I ask him, anyway?
 I was in over my head.